appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

 ## Prerequisites

+Before you start, make sure you have the following:

-* Ensure you have a self-hosted instance of Appsmith.
-See the [Appsmith installation guides](/getting-started/setup/installation-guides) for detailed instructions on setting up your Appsmith instance.
+* A self-hosted instance of Appsmith.
+Refer to the [Appsmith installation guides](/getting-started/setup/installation-guides) for detailed instructions on setting up your Appsmith instance.
 *  If you are new to Appsmith, see [Tutorial - Basics](/getting-started/tutorials/start-building).

 ## Create workflow